Skip to content

 • Plan ahead to make sure you have all the documentation ready as needed.
 It can be stressful to search for passports while holding a child in your arms.

-• The standard workflow at an airport is: Arrival, check-in and luggage drop, security, passport control and then going to your gate, followed by boarding.
+• The standard workflow at an airport is: Arrival, check-in and luggage drop, security, passport control, and then going to your gate, followed by boarding.
 Plan for each of these, know what you will need, what you can expect from your children, and how to make it easier for them.
-Things to consider are for example, whether they can do the security screening with you, whether they will be able to walk to the boarding gate or whether you will need a stroller, do you foresee any situation that can cause your child anxiety, and how will you handle it.
+Things to consider are for example, whether they can do the security screening with you, whether they will be able to walk to the boarding gate or whether you will need a stroller.
+Do you foresee any situation that can cause your child anxiety, and how will you handle it.

-• Pack hand luggage, backpacks and purses efficiently, remember you will have your hands full, literally.
+• Pack hand luggage, backpacks and purses efficiently.
+Remember, you will have your hands full, literally.

 • It is easier to travel with another adult like your partner or a friend, but if you do need to travel alone with children, you need to be organised and well prepared.